-God who appeared to you when you were Ex fleeing from your brother Esau."
-2 Jacob said 20:3 to his family and to all those who were with $^{1S}{7:3}$ him, "Get rid of the foreign gods you have your with you, purify yourselves and change your clothes.
+35 • God said to Jacob, "Go up to Be-thel and settle there.
+Build an altar 28.10 there to God who appeared to you when you were fleeing from your brother Esau."
+Jos 24; Jacob said to his family and to all those 20:3157:3 who were with him, "Get rid of the foreign gods you have with you, purify yourselves and change your clothes.
 We will then go up to Bethel.
 There I will make an altar to God who helped me when I was in trouble and who was with me during my journey."

 So they gave Jacob all the foreign gods they had as well as their earrings and Jacob hid them under the oak that was near Shechem.
-5 They then left and a terror fell on all the surrounding towns with the result that no one followed in pursuit of them.
+They then left and a terror fell on all the surrounding towns with the result that no one followed in pursuit of them.

-When Jacob and all those with him came to Luz in Canaan - which is Bethel - he built an altar there and called the place El-Bethel because it was there that God had shown himself to him when he was fleeing from his brother.
-8 At that time Rebekah's nurse, De-2:5 borah, died and was buried below Bethel near the oak.
+When Jacob and all those with him came to Luz in Canaan-which is Bethel-he built an altar there and called the place El-Bethel because it was there that God had shown himself to him when he

+Jdg 2:5 was fleeing from his brother.
+8 At that time Rebekah's nurse, Deborah, died and was buried below Bethel near the oak.
 That is why it was called the Oak of Tears.

-God appeared again to Jacob when he arrived from Paddan-aram and blessed him 10 and said to him, "Your name is Jacob, but no longer will you be called Jacob, for Israel will be your name."
+God appeared again to Jacob when he arrived from Paddan-aram and blessed him 32:29 and said to him, "Your name is Jacob, but no longer will you be called Jacob, for Israel will be your name."
 So he was called Israel.
 Then God said to him, "Be fruitful and grow in number!
 A nation or rather a group of nations will come from you.
-12 The land I gave to Abraham and Isaac I will give to you and to your descendants after you."
-13 Then God left him.
+The land I gave to Abraham and Isaac I will give to you and to your descendants after you."
+Then God left him.